Some French unions call strike in test of Macron mettle on pension reform | Headlines

 The more moderate CFDT union has shunned the strike call, but its boss Laurent Berger has promised street protests later this year if the government goes too far and too fast on pension reforms.
 Europe's cost-of-living crisis is putting upward pressure on wage inflation as private and public companies across the continent face demands from workers to cushion the impact of rising prices.

-"Wages must be increased as there is a purchasing power problem in the country", Philippe Martinez, whose CGT union is spearheading Thursday's protests, told BFM television.
-The CGT, whose membership includes transport and energy sectors, backs raising the minimum wage to 2,000 euros ($1,947.80) per month, a 32-hour week and retirement at 60.
+"Wages must be increased as there is a purchasing power problem in the country", Philippe Martinez told BFM television.
+The CGT, whose membership includes transport and energy sectors, backs raising the minimum wage to 2,000 euros ($1,947.80) per month, a 32-hour week, and retirement at 60.
 Martinez called on other unions to support the strike action.

 "If we want to win, all the unions must be together," he added.
 Striking CGT workers this week forced the shutdown of TotalEnergies Gonfreville refinery and disrupted deliveries at others.